-Nature of business
+Nature of Business

 PAR Technology Corporation (the "Company" or "PAR," "we," or "us"), through its consolidated subsidiaries, operates in two segments - the Restaurant/Retail segment and the Government segment.
-The Restaurant/Retail segment provides leading technology platforms to the restaurant and retail industries.
-We provide enterprise restaurants, franchisees, and other restaurant outlets in the three major restaurant categories - quick service, fast casual, and table service - with operational efficiencies by offering them a comprehensive suite of subscription services, hardware, and professional services.
+The Restaurant/Retail segment provides leading omnichannel cloud-based software and hardware solutions to the restaurant and retail industries.
+Our product and service offerings include point-of-sale, customer engagement and loyalty, digital ordering and delivery, operational intelligence technologies, payment processing, hardware, and related technologies, solutions, and services.
+We provide enterprise restaurants, franchisees, and other restaurant outlets in the three major restaurant categories - quick service, fast casual, and table service - with operational efficiencies through a data-driven network with integration capabilities from point-of-sale to the kitchen, to fulfillment.
 Our subscription services are grouped into three categories: Guest Engagement, which includes Punchh for customer loyalty and engagement and MENU for omnichannel digital ordering and delivery; Operator Solutions, which includes Brink POS for front-of-house and PAR Pay and PAR Payment Services for payments; and Back Office, which includes Data Central.
-The Government segment provides technical expertise and development of advanced systems and software solutions for the DoD and other federal agencies, as well as satellite command and control, communication, and IT mission systems at several DoD facilities worldwide.
-The accompanying consolidated financial statements include the Company's accounts and those of its consolidated wholly owned subsidiaries.
+PAR's Government segment provides technical expertise and development of advanced systems and software solutions for the U.S. Department of Defense ("DoD"), the intelligence community and other federal agencies.
+Additionally, we provide support services for satellite command and control, communication, and information technology systems at several DoD facilities worldwide.
+The Government segment has three principal contract offerings: intelligence, surveillance, and reconnaissance solutions ("ISR"), mission systems operations and maintenance ("Mission Systems"), and commercial software products for use in analytic and operational environments that leverage geospatial intelligence data ("Commercial Software").
+The accompanying consolidated financial statements include the Company's accounts and those of its consolidated subsidiaries.
 All significant intercompany transactions have been eliminated in consolidation.

-Basis of presentation and use of estimates
+Basis of Presentation and Use of Estimates

 The Company prepares its consolidated financial statements and related notes in accordance with accounting principles generally accepted in the United States of America.
 The preparation of the consolidated financial statements requires management of the Company to make a number of estimates and assumptions relating to the reported amount of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
-Significant items subject to such estimates and assumptions include revenue recognition, stock-based compensation, the recognition and measurement of assets acquired and liabilities assumed in business combinations at fair value, the carrying amount of property, plant and equipment including right-to-use assets and liabilities, identifiable intangible assets and goodwill, the measurement of liabilities and equity recognized for outstanding convertible notes, credit losses for receivables, valuation of excess and obsolete inventories, and measurement of contingent consideration at fair value.
-Actual results could differ from those estimates.
+Significant items subject to such estimates and assumptions include revenue recognition, stock-based compensation, the recognition and measurement of assets acquired and liabilities assumed in business combinations at fair value, the carrying amount of property, plant and equipment including right-to-use assets and liabilities, identifiable intangible assets and goodwill, valuation allowances for receivables, valuation of excess and obsolete inventories, and measurement of contingent consideration at fair value.
+Actual results could differ from these estimates.

-Business combinations
+Business Combinations